mrakgr/The-Spiral-Language/readme.md

             }
 ```

-Since it takes only one instead of two backward steps, it takes 4.3s per epoch version 4.6s for the standard `mi` RNN without layer norm.
+Since it takes only one instead of two backward steps, it takes 4.3s per epoch versus 4.6s for the standard `mi` RNN without layer norm.
 All those complicated steps shown above take basically nothing - the real overhead is in memory movement to and from global memory.

 Implementing layer norm was one of the other great catalysts that drove the author to create Spiral.
 After 1.5 years of work, it is possible to present this piece - the fused map + layer norm + relu activation.
 It cannot be found anywhere else.